ETEKTrooper/Network_Design/README.md

+# Lab Setup Guide

+## Pre-Requisites
+- FortiToken for iOS or Android
+- FortiClient VPN for Windows, Mac, or Chromebook
+- GNS3 for network simulation
+- Putty for Windows or Royal TSX for Mac for remote access

+Ensure you have your lab server details, including the username and password, provided by your instructor.

+## Stages Overview
+- **Stage 0:** Familiarize with lab workspace.
+- **Stage 1:** Network setup using GNS3, adding and configuring firewall and switches.
+- **Stage 2:** Domain setup for managing network identities.
+- **Stage 3:** Setup IIS for web services.
+- **Stage 4:** LAMP setup for Linux hosting.
+- **Stage 5:** FTP setup for file transfers.
+- **Stage 6:** Environment hardening for security.
+- **Bonus Stage:** Vulnerability scanning.
+- **Wrap Up:** Finalizing and review.

+### Detailed Steps
+Refer to the provided GNS3 Guide for adding, linking, and managing devices in the workspace.
+For firewall configurations, consult the FortiNet Cookbook.

+## Important Notes
+- Do not create, save, or backup GNS3 projects unnecessarily.
+- Do not delete or modify essential objects like WAN-SWITCH or WAN-CLOUD.
+- Verify configurations match the provided topologies at each stage.
+- Consult Microsoft and FortiNet guides for specific configurations and troubleshooting.

+## Next Steps
+Follow the stage-specific instructions to build out the small business environment requested by the client.
+Refer to the lab documentation for step-by-step guidance and troubleshooting tips.

 # Network Configuration and Security Steps

 1. Establish the network topology and initial settings in GNS3, including the WAN cloud and switches.